 Wunderlich expanded on Srinivasan’s keynote to offer insights related to COVID-19’s influence on traffic fatalities in Texas.
 He stressed, “Although crash data from April 2020 suggest the number of total traffic crashes decreased by 47 percent, fatal crashes in that same period were only down 20 percent.
 This means the proportion of all crashes that were fatal went up 1.5 times compared to the previous 3-year average.”

 Other sessions over the three-day conference supported the goal to reduce traffic fatalities and included discussions on increasing stakeholder engagement in the Texas Strategic Highway Safety Plan, improving traffic safety with data innovations and tailoring employer driver and transportation training programs.
 A team comprised of five TTI speakers — including Associate Research Engineer Luke Albert, Senior Research Engineer Jim Cline, Assistant Research Scientist Subasish Das, Associate Research Engineer Minh Le, and Assistant Research Scientist Michael Martin — presented alternative data sources being used to diagnose and address traffic safety problems on Texas roadways.
-Focusing primarily on connected vehicle data, the team explained how such a method — in concert with traditional traffic safety information and local engineering judgement — can provide a data-driven basis for tough decisions and prioritization on improvement projects.
+Focusing primarily on connected vehicle data, the team explained how such a method — in concert with traditional traffic safety information and local engineering judgment — can provide a data-driven basis for tough decisions and prioritization on improvement projects.

 TxDOT’s Director of Engineering and Safety Operations C. Michael Lee’s July 16 keynote address focused on TxDOT’s zero deaths goal: “Our biggest problem in 2021 is our [traffic] fatalities… And sadly, we haven’t gone a single day without a fatality on Texas roads in over 20 years,” Lee said.
 “We need to change the norm and we need to change the expectation.
 The expectation should be [that] when you’re traveling on our transportation system, you’re going to get where you’re going.
 And if that doesn’t happen, something went terribly wrong.”